tdarlic/making-embedded-systems/Week3/README.md

 So in order to find out the state of the button we can read the register GPIO port A input data register `(GPIOA_IDR)`

 ### Can you read the register directly and see the button change in a debugger or by printing out the value of the memory at the register’s address?
 This can easily be done in debugger.
-We can stop the executoion at any time and then read the contents of the memory at `(GPIOA_IDR)`
+We can stop the execution at any time and then read the contents of the memory at `(GPIOA_IDR)`
 ![Debug screen showing input data registers](/Week3/images/debug_screen.png)